The Little Things

 The final stage, the eighth stage begins at approximately 65 and ends at death.
 Since I am going to be 71 in a few months this stage is particularly relevant to me now.
 It is during this time of life when one contemplates one’s life accomplishments.
 It is called ego integrity vs. despair.
 Ego integrity would be one’s ability to exit life feeling that one has led a successful life.
 Individuals who reflect on their life with regret at not achieving their goals will, according to Erickson, experience feelings of bitterness and despair.
 Erickson described ego integrity as “the acceptance of one’s one and only life cycle as something that had to be” (1950, p.
 268) and later as “a sense of coherence and wholeness” (1982, p.65).

-As we grow older and become senior citizens, we tend to slow down our productivity and explore life as a retired person.
-Erick Erickson believed that if we see our lives as unproductive, feel guilt about our past, or feel that we did not accomplish our life goals, that we could become dissatisfied with our life and could develop despair, often leading to depression and hopelessness.
+As we grow older and become senior citizens, we tend to slow down our productivity and explore life as a retired people.
+Erick Erickson believed that if we see our lives as unproductive, feel guilt about our past, or feel that we did not accomplish our life goals, that we could become dissatisfied with our lives and could develop despair, often leading to depression and hopelessness.

 Success in this final stage of life will lead to the virtue of wisdom.
 Wisdom enables a person to look back on their life with a sense of closure and completeness and an acceptance of death without fear.

 Wise people are not characterized by a continuous state of ego integrity, but they experience both ego integrity and despair.
 Thus late life is characterized by both integrity and despair as alternating states that need balance.